-14. COMMITMENTS AND CONTINGENCIES
+13. COMMITMENTS AND CONTINGENCIES

 The Company currently has management services agreements with two Company officers that contain the provision of termination and change of control benefits.
 The agreements provide that in the event that their services are terminated by the Company other than for cause, then each officer shall be entitled to a lump sum payment amount equal to 2 years of base remuneration plus 1 month of current compensation for each year of service, beginning November 1, 2017.
-If a change of control were to occur, the officers would be entitled to \$467,125.
+If a change of control were to occur, the officers would be entitled to \$471,750.
+The Company has similar agreements with two consultants.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.

-15. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+14. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT